this page does not tell you why you should bike it or walk it e.g ; the healthy exercise you get out of it .

 Map it - Bike it - Walk it

-This area contains three lesson plans for Year 5 or 6 students featuring local area fieldwork and emotional mapping.
-There are opportunities for students to reflect on and develop their personal geographies and increase their awareness of different ways to travel to school.
+This area contains three lesson plans for KS2 pupils featuring local area fieldwork and emotional mapping.
+There are opportunities for pupils to reflect on and develop their personal geographies and increase their awareness of different ways to travel to school.

 The project was piloted in Sheffield in 2010.
 The lesson plans and resources included in this section will help you to adopt and adapt this project for your own school.